mrdrbob/2b2d/README.md

 * Purely ECS-driven.
 * Works (somewhat) well with LDtk and Aseprite.
-* Supports TypeScript and browsers with WebGPU support.
+* Written in TypeScript and runs in browsers with WebGPU support.
-* Basic gamepad / input mapping support
+* Includes basic supports for gamepads / input mapping.
 * Has a limited, rudimentary AABB-based physics system—just about enough to support a Mario-style platformer game.
-* Self-contained, no runtime dependencies.
+* Self-contained--no runtime dependencies.
 * MIT Licensed.

 ## Example Game